 But this location is deprecated now.

 As mentioned elsewhere on this site, starting with Windows Vista, processes run with integrity levels as defined by the Mandatory Integrity Control feature.
 Internet Explorer in Protected Mode runs as a ‘Low Privilege’ process.
-This prevents Internet Explorer or Microsoft Edge from writing to areas of the File System or the Registry that require a higher privilege!
+This prevents Microsoft Edge from writing to areas of the File System or the Registry that require a higher privilege!

 %AppData%\Microsoft\Windows\Cookies\Low